 Any organization, small business or individual can propose a project for consideration.
 However, please keep in mind that your project must involve tangible benefits to the social, cultural, environmental and/or economic life of Haliburton County.
 The project also needs to be of educational value to students, making use of their university skills and training.

-Once a proposal is submitted and approved by the U-Links staff, it is promoted to Trent students as a research project.
+Once a proposal is submitted and approved by the U-Links staff, it is promoted to Trent or Fleming students as a research project.
 Feel free to contact U-Links with any questions that you may have - we're here to help!